Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận03/07/2024

-The eSafety Commissioner, an independent Australian Government regulator responsible for monitoring and enforcing online safety protections, has written to industry members demanding a plan by 3 October to protect children from high-impact content such as suicide and eating disorders.
+The eSafety Commissioner, an independent Australian Government regulator responsible for monitoring and enforcing online safety protections, has written to industry members requesting a plan by 3 October to protect children from high-impact content such as suicide and eating disorders.

 child protection for online platforms image 1